-NOTE: This command requires an Advanced Performance Monitoring license.
+Note: This command requires an Advanced Performance Monitoring license.

-${\tt slotnumber} \qquad \qquad {\tt Specify} \ {\tt the} \ {\tt slot} \ {\tt number} \ {\tt in} \ {\tt a} \ {\tt StorageWorks} \ {\tt Core} \ {\tt switch}. \ {\tt The}$ slot number must be followed by a slash (/) and the port number.
+slotnumber Specify the slot number in a StorageWorks Core switch.
+The slot number must be followed by a slash (/) and the port number.
 The StorageWorks Core switch has a total of 10 slots counted from 1 to 10.
-Slot number 5 and 6 are control processor cards, and slot 1 through 4 and 7 through 10 are switch cards.
+Slots number 5 and 6 are control processor cards, and slots 1 through 4 and 7 through 10 are switch cards.
 On each switch card, there are 16 ports counted from the bottom 0 to 15.
 A particular port must be represented by both slot number (1 through 4 or 7 through 10) and port number (0 through 15).

-TxSIDMsk Specify the source ID mask in "dd:aa:pp" format, where "dd"

-is Domain ID mask, "aa" is Area ID mask and "pp" is AL_PA ID mask.
+This operand is not required for switches that do not have blades. portnumber Specify a port number.
+Valid values for port number vary depending on the switch type.
+This operand is required.
+TxSIDMsk Specify the source ID mask in "dd:aa:pp" format, where "dd" is Domain ID mask, "aa" is Area ID mask and "pp" is AL_PA ID mask.
 For example, "00:ff:00" uses TxSID Area ID to trigger EE monitor comparison.

-Specify the following values to turn on or off a specific field:

-00 - Specifies that the field does not trigger EE monitors.

-ff - This specifies that the field triggers EE monitors.
+Specify the following values to turn on or off a specific field: 00 - Specifies that the field does not trigger EE monitors. ff - This specifies that the field triggers EE monitors.
 This operand must be enclosed in quotation marks.
-This
+This operand is required.
 TxDIDMsk Specify the destination ID mask in "dd:aa:pp" format.
 This operand must be enclosed in quotation marks.
 This operand is required.
 RxSIDMsk Specify the source ID mask in "dd:aa:pp" format.
 This operand must be enclosed in quotation marks.
 This operand is required.
 RxDIDMsk Specify the destination ID mask in "dd:aa:pp" format.
 This operand must be enclosed in quotation marks.
 This operand is required.